cosmos/cosmos-sdk/docs/run-node/keyring.md

 The `test` backend is a password-less variation of the `file` backend.
 Keys are stored unencrypted on disk.

-**This backend is meant for testing purposes only and should never be used  in production environments**.
+**Provided for testing purposes only.
+The `test` backend is not recommended for use in production environments**.

 ### The `memory` backend

 The `memory` backend stores keys in memory.
-The keys are immediately deleted once the program has exited.
+The keys are immediately deleted after the program has exited.

-**This backend is meant for testing purposes only and should never be used  in production environments**.
+**Provided for testing purposes only.
+The `memory` backend is not recommended for use in production environments**.

 ## Adding keys to the keyring